Nextcloud

 To truly appreciate Nextcloud, one must understand its architectural roots and the thriving ecosystem that extends its capabilities far beyond simple file storage.

 Nextcloud began in 2016 as a fork of ownCloud.
 The split was driven by a disagreement over open-source principles; the founders wanted a product that was 100% open source without 'enterprise-only' features locked behind paywalls.
 This philosophy has driven massive growth.
-Today, Nextcloud is the most deployed self-hosted file sync and content collaboration platform, used by the German Federal Government, Siemens, and millions of individuals.
+Today, Nextcloud is the most deployed self-hosted file sync and content collaboration platform, running on over 500,000 servers worldwide and used by the German Federal Government, Siemens, and millions of individuals.

 Nextcloud is a classic LAMP stack application (Linux, Apache, MySQL/MariaDB, PHP).
 This proven architecture ensures it can run on almost anything, from a cheap Raspberry Pi to a cluster of enterprise servers.
 The 'Storage' layer is abstract, meaning Nextcloud can store files on a local disk, an NFS mount, or even external object storage like AWS S3, acting as a unified gateway to all your data silos.